sctech-codebackup/.github/profile/README.md

-move on, nothinng to see here.
+move on, nothing to see here.